Gitstar-OC/.github/profile/README.md

 ### Everybody wants the view but no one want's to climb

+"Did you grow up?"
+"Yes."
+"What did it cost?"
+"Everything."

 ### If I did what you think, then I made you what you are.
 Gotham (S2 E14)
 ### You get 2 choices life, happiness and truth (chose the first one)